 The municipal reservoir is owned by Fire District #1, and is located in the Ellis Orchard.
 The reservoir consists of two 112,500-gallon concrete water tanks.
-The reservoir is supplied by two wells: one is located at North Road and one is located across the river on Mill Street.
+The reservoir is supplied by two wells: one is located at North Road and one is located across the river on Mill Street, this also serves the Castleton University Campus.

 Approximately 304 units are serviced with municipal water.
 The service area is in the village center and along Route 4A from Ellis Orchard to the Castleton River, on South Street to Meadow Lane and along Staso Road to the Town Garage.
+Fire District #2 supports the lights for the village of Hydeville.